Learning about exercise doesn’t have to be a lecture — make it fun with these engaging children’s books about exercise and physical fitness!

 American Heart Month and Body Parts Unit Study

-In addition to recommending children’s books about exercise and physical fitness, I’ve teamed up with some fellow bloggers to offer you homeschool and in-class unit study resources to teach kids about their body and keeping it healthy!
+In addition to recommending children’s books about exercise and physical fitness, I’ve teamed up with some fellow bloggers to offer you homeschool and classroom unit study resources to teach kids about their body and keeping it healthy!
 Some of these resources may contain affiliate links.

 - Anatomy Notebooking Pages